leganux/tres-comas/README.md

 let mongoDBURI = 'mongodb://localhost/files'  // the mongo db uri where file data and properties will be  saved let port = 3007 // port to run your app let options = {
     api_base_uri: false, // default "/file/"
     activeLogRequest: true, // to check what endpoint is calling
     active_cors: true, // allows all cors
     collection_name: "files", // the name of mongodb collection
     public_folder: "archive", //the name of route for public folder
     path_folder: "files", // where files will be stored in local
     allow_public: true,// if you want to allow public folder for local
     limits: {
         fileSize: Infinity, //maX filezise
         filesArray: 10 // Max number of files for array upload },
     structure_folder: "date",// the structure will be created to store data ::  date, root, extension,custom, alphabetic
     custom_folder_name: false,// if custom folder selected
     engine: "local", //"local", aws-s3 :: If will be stored in aws or local folders
     connect: { // data of s3 connection
         bucket: 'trescomas',
         acl: "public-read",
         contentDisposition: "inline",// 'attachment',
         serverSideEncryption: false, //'AES256',
         contentEncoding: false,
         region: "us-east-2",
         aws_access_key_id: "1234567890",
         aws_secret_access_key: "1234567890",

     },
     secure: { // if use basic auth  to consume endpoints
         user: "tres-comas",
         password: "Russ-Hanneman"
     }
 }

-let files = new tresComas(mongoDBURI, port,options)
+let files = new tresComas(mongoDBURI, port, options)

 ```